Chief People Officer

 Steve Sosland, Chief People Officer and VP of HR

 My key initiatives are to create a sustainable values-based culture; elevate our HR functions on all campuses to fully support the university's mission; and design and implement development programs for faculty, staff, and administrators throughout TTUHSC.
 My goals for TTUHSC are to accomplish these initiatives and serve as a role model and champion for our values-based culture and organization.

-Click above for a message from President Mitchell
+Click above for a message from Chancellor Mitchell

 As of August 20, 2018

 We began our journey to create a sustainable values-based culture on May 2-3, 2018.
 We invited 104 diverse HSC team members to a Values Summit where we developed a draft of the core values we commonly share and the behaviors that indicate when we are living them.